Chapter 2:

 “…In case you really want to see me again, and if you want me to show you my world…” she said with a sly smile. “…put this under your pillow on the next blood moon.”

 “Hey, wait!”
 Lucius called after her, lunging forward.
-But only the echo of her hooves remained.

 “The next blood moon isn’t for months!“ he protested.

-The days grew shorter, but for Lucius, they seemed to stretch endlessly.
-And the nights felt even longer.
+The days grew shorter, but for Lucius, they seemed to stretch endlessly and the nights felt even longer.

-He had tried to convince himself she’d only been a magical dream in an otherwise ordinary life.
-But that wasn’t true.
-She had left a void nothing else could fill.
+He told himself she had only been a magical dream in an otherwise ordinary life, but he knew that wasn’t true.

 And one thought clung to him like a thorn: